Patrick's Travel tips

-In restaurants, when a service charge is not included, 10-14% of the bill is appropriate.
+With 'Patrick's Tours', the service charges (Tips) in restaurants, pubs, and hotels are included.
 Porters about €1 or £ 0.75 per bag.
-In pubs, tipping bar staff is at the customer’s discretion.
-The expected tip for our coach driver and guide is 5 euros per day.
-We distribute envelops to use when tipping the coach driver so you can be as discreet as you want to be.
+The expected tip for our coach driver and guide is 5 euros per person per day.
+We distribute envelops to use when tipping the guide and coach driver.
+Their tip is at the your discretion.

 Climate in Ireland

 Summer temperatures generally range from 60ºF/15ºC to 70ºF/20ºC.